frontenddogma/web-development-glossary/manuscript/c.md

 Custom property
 : A CSS property that is prefixed with `--`, like `--example-name`, and whose value can be used in other declarations using the `var()` function.
 Custom properties are scoped to the element(s) they are declared on, and participate in the cascade: The value of a custom property is that from the declaration decided by the cascading algorithm.
 Custom properties are also known as CSS variables.&nbsp;[‡](#m-custom-property) ℹ︎&nbsp;[w3.org/TR/css-variables-1](https://www.w3.org/TR/css-variables-1/)

+Customer Effort Score
+: A customer service metric that measures the experience with a product or service.
+Customers document their experience on a 7-point Likert scale ranging from “Very Difficult” to “Very Easy.”
+The result can be used to assess how much effort is needed to use the respective product or service, and to predict further use.

 Customer Relationship Management
 : An approach to manage a company’s interaction with current and potential customers.
 It uses data analysis about customers’ history with a company to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.&nbsp;[†](#w-crm)